What was Blitzkrieg and Who Created it

 Hitler was himself a believer in Douhet-ian ideas of the utility of the terror brought about by bombing civilians, even if it is unclear whether he had ever read Douhet.
 Throughout the war, he would advocate retaliation as a means of deterring strategic bombing on the Reich.
 This obsession would lead to technological and economic diversions such as the V-1 flying bomb and V-2 rocket.

-However, it was once again Germany’s central position which dictated strategy.
+However, it was once again Germany’s central position that dictated strategy.
 Since the country faced the prospect of immediate invasion from any number of neighbors, it always had to use its air force in conjunction with its ground forces.
-At the very least it had to secure German airspace, and the Luftwaffe could certainly not afford to engage in strategic bombing to the detriment of other military requirements:
+At the very least, it had to secure German airspace, and the Luftwaffe could certainly not afford to engage in strategic bombing to the detriment of other military requirements:

 Thus it would scarcely improve Germany’s strategic position if-- at the same time that the Luftwaffe launched aerial attacks on London, Paris, and Warsaw-- Germany’s enemies defeated the Wehrmacht on the border and overran Silesia, East Prussia, and the Rhineland.

 The Luftwaffe’s mission was essentially formulated by its first Chief of Staff, Walther Wever, a member of the General Staff who was transferred to the air force.
-And like a good German staff officer, Wevel’s focus was operational-- the German air force would help the German army in achieving its goals of war of movement but not by being tied to it in a limited “airborne artillery” manner or strictly as a close air support tool.
+And like a good German staff officer, Wevel’s focus was operational-- the German air force would help the German army achieve its goals of war of movement but not by being tied to it in a limited “airborne artillery” manner or strictly as a close air support tool.

 The result was a balanced air force of tremendous utility.
 The Luftwaffe could win air superiority, conduct various bombing missions, transport supplies or men, and perform surveillance-- all with high proficiency.
 Somewhat ironically, given its current reputation, the Luftwaffe was at its weakest in the close air support role.